-The Fund's primary emphasis is to invest in a portfolio of Australian and New Zealand orignated debt securities issued by major banks, their subsidiaries and other authorised deposit taking institutions which could be denominated in currencies other than the Australian and NZ dollar.
+The Fund's primary emphasis is to invest in a portfolio of Australian and New Zealand originated debt securities, loans, trusts, notes and bank facilities.
+These funds will support the needs for residential mortgages and asset-backed loans in these markets.